Development Economics (M.A.)

 Study programme: Development Economics (M.A.)

-Degree: Master of Arts (M.A.) with an optional Double Degree
+Degree: Master of Arts (M.A.) with two optional double degree programmes

 Programme duration: 4 Semester

 Admission requirements: Admission procedure

 Application deadline: April 1st to May 15th (for the winter semester) and October 1st to November 15th (for the summer semester)